mcasalaina/ResponsesCUA/cua/README.md

-# Introduction

-This is a python rig that connects to an Ubuntu Linux VM and enables OpenAI Operator, a preview Computer Use Agent (CUA), to use that virtual machine using the VNC protocol.
+This is a Python sample that uses the Computer Using Agent (CUA) model to control a computer.

+This sample supports both a local computer or a remote machine served using VNC.

 This pretty much works, although we're still working through some bugs in the vnc commands...

 # Setup

+## Run with a local machine

+1. Make sure your key is assign to an environment variable called `OPENAI_API_KEY`.
+2. Run `pip install -r requirements.txt`
+3. Run `python app.py --instructions "Find me a dishwasher safe pasta spoon on Amazon."`

+## Run with a remote VNC machine

-## Linux VM Creation in Windows
+### Linux VM Creation in Windows

 Note: this is most easily ran directly from windows, which avoids additional networking configs to get WSL talking to hyper-v